-My service to public health in Houston has helped me better understand our communities’ needs and the disparities that affect minorities, especially women.
+My service to public health in Houston helped me better understand our communities’ needs and the disparities that affect minorities, especially women.

-MK and enriching the lives of other women!
+Mary Kay and enriching the lives of other women!

 I was enjoying working in my field.
 However, I still had a feeling of unease inside of me.
 I felt there was something else I could do; a better way to help, contact people and directly impact their lives.

 So I entered the world of cosmetics and skincare through the Mary Kay business opportunity; A fantastic initiative dedicated to enriching women’s lives through a powerful beauty training program.
 Quickly, I learned how I could help other women build their dreams while continuing to raise awareness.
 I believe that every woman is beautiful and has the potential to live a full life.

 Mary Kay’s legacy lies in the philosophy of a relationship with God as a priority, then family, and finally, business or career.
 She focuses on empowering women, providing training, and the opportunity to build her own business.
 I found another source of happiness by offering beauty consultations and at the same time helping to bridge the gap in women’s health.

 I walked in your shoes; I can walk an extra mile next to you today.